p2-inc/phasetwo-docs/blog/2023-07-11-dedicated-launch.md

 ### Why dedicated?

-Dedicated clusters allow us to provide compute, network and storage isolation for customer workloads, and to easily deploy in the region where cusetomer's users are.
-With dedicated cluseters, we can guarantee an [SLA](docs/sla) that meets customer's needs with no resource contention from other customers.
+Dedicated clusters allow us to provide compute, network and storage isolation for customer workloads, and to easily deploy in the region where customer's users are.
+With dedicated clusters, we can guarantee an [SLA](docs/sla) that meets customer's needs with no resource contention from other customers.

 ### How did you do it?